gtancev/Image-Data-Sampler/README.md

     batch, batchlabs = threaded_data_instance.random_sample()

 To sample a whole volume, a separate method that generates a generator object is available.
+This is useful for evaluation.

     batches = threaded_data_instance.get_volume_batch_generators()